Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Appendix

-\end{quote} where $\texttt{texts}$ is a concatenation of $L$ texts---modified with delimiters as the prompt suggests---associated with the tokens that activated most highly on a given feature in the main sample of the researcher's unstructured dataset.
-We use $L=20$ in the empirical examples of this paper, and the open-source reasoning model GPT-OSS 20B \citep{openai2025gptoss120bgptoss20bmodel} to perform interpretations.
-GPT-OSS 20B's reasoning effort is set to ``medium.''
+\end{quote} where $\texttt{numbered\_texts}$ is an enumerated concatenation of $L$ exemplar texts---modified as the prompt suggests---associated with the tokens that activated most highly on a given feature in the main sample of the researcher's unstructured dataset.
+We use $L=10$ in the empirical examples of this paper, and Anthropic's Claude Sonnet (high reasoning effort, June 2026), to perform interpretations.
+In practice, we employ a floor of 25\% of an exemplar text's maximum token activation strength for the feature for annotation.
+Activation strength annotations \texttt{v} are determined by rounded to the nearest integer.
+For an exact implementation, see code at \url{https://github.com/jscarlson/hdmht-discovery}.

 For the purposes of evaluation, we again adapt the detection scoring prompting strategy of \cite{paulo_automatically_2024}, using prompts of the form: \begin{quote}